oredaze/dotfiles/README.md

 - To set your colors from an image go to it and press "zc"
 - To set your colors from an image and reload everything go to it and press "zC"
 - To set your wallpapers; colors and reload everything use "zW" on the wallpaper
+- The urxvt transparency level is controlled in the ranger files (search for '"90"' or 'wal' and change it)
+- The alacritty terminal is also supported but remove the -a "90" from the ranger files (it buggs the background)

 **A few other nice utilities with provided dot files are:**
 - 8monkeys.vim is an adaptive 8/16 colorscheme for terminal vim; colors work in the tty as well.